 Buy simple groceries (“One apple, please”)

-Ask for directions with very simple phrases
+Ask for directions using very basic phrases

 Understand numbers, days, weather, and basic colours

-Recognize common classroom words (book, pen, teacher)
+Recognise common classroom words (book, pen, teacher)

 Fill in basic forms with name and personal details